Biden breaks his silence: Inside his decision to forcefully denounce Trump

 “I said it many times and it’s no more true or real than when we think about the events of January 6th: We are in a battle for the soul of America,” Biden said.

-Rep. Jamie Raskin (D-Md.), a member of the Jan.
+Rep. Jamie B. Raskin (D-Md.), a member of the Jan.
 6 select committee, said the threats to democracy extend beyond just Trump and now animate the Republican Party.
 Raskin said that Democrats, including Biden, must be clear about that.

 “He certainly needs to be the leader in our opposition to fascistic politics in America,” Raskin said of Biden.
 “He laid down the gauntlet in his original campaign when he said that he decided to run when he saw what was taking place in Charlottesville.
 It was prescient.”

 Rep. Adam B. Schiff (D-Calif.), who also sits on the Jan.
 6 committee, said fellow Democrats should avoid amplifying Trump’s statements, but that the country cannot afford to fully ignore his words and actions.

-“If we look back years from now, having lost our democracy, people will wonder how could we have missed such obvious signs?” he said.
+“If we look back years from now, having lost our democracy, people will wonder: How could we have missed such obvious signs?” he said.
 “How could we have missed him once again endorsing foreign leaders who are tearing down their democracies?
 And so as we‘ve seen so often in the past, when people tell you they’re going to do terrible things, you need to take them seriously, because particularly this former president is quite determined to do exactly that.”

+Biden made clear on Thursday that he agreed.
 “I will stand in this breach,” he said.
 “I will defend this nation and allow no one to place a dagger at the throat of democracy.”